 Inelastic Demand (PED < 1)

-Demand is inelastic when changes in price result in relatively small changes in the quantity demanded.
+Inelastic vs. elastic demand comparisons show that demand is inelastic when changes in price result in relatively small changes in quantity demanded.
 This typically occurs with essential goods or products with few or no substitutes.
-A common example is gasoline—most people still need to buy it even if prices rise.
+A common example is gasoline, since most people still need to buy it even if prices rise.

 Why is Price Elasticity Important?